-The roots of the Silene Capensis (also known as Ubulawu) have, up until recently, only been used by the Xhosa people of South Africa, but it is rapidly capturing the attention of western society largely due to its ability to help create lucid dream states.
-Prepared in the traditional way or using more accessibly western alternatives, the roots can induce vivid and lucid dreams.
-Although the lucid dreaming as a result of ingesting the roots is only reported by some users.
+The roots of the African dream root (also known as Ubulawu) have, up until recently, only been used by the Xhosa people of South Africa, but African dream root is rapidly capturing the attention of western society largely due to its ability to help create lucid dream states.
+African Dream Root prepared in the traditional way or using more accessibly western alternatives, African dream root can induce vivid and lucid dreams.
+Although the lucid dreaming as a result of ingesting the African dream root is only reported by some users.

 African dream root is a plant that is indigenous to the Eastern Cape in South Africa, it’s easy to grow, extremely resistant to high temperatures and moderate to low temperatures, growing in temperatures between 23 and 104 degrees Fahrenheit.
 In addition to the healing and dream-inducing properties of the roots, the plant is also notable for its fragrant flowers that remain closed during the day and open at night.

 It is classified as a naturally occurring oneirogen and has similar properties to the well-known dream herb Calea zacatechichi.
-Naturally occurring oneirogens are plants known for their ability to create or enhance a state of consciousness that is dream-like which is a state is similar to REM sleep.
+Naturally occurring oneirogens are plants known for their ability to create or enhance a state of consciousness that is dream-like, which is a state that is similar to REM sleep.